Probes

 whamm info --help

-The info command provided by the CLI is a great resource to view what can be used as the probe specification.
-This command provides documentation describing the specification parts as well as the globals and functions in scope, which can help users learn about how to build their instrumentation.
+The info command provided by the CLI is a great resource to view what can be used as the probe match rule.
+This command provides documentation describing the match rule parts as well as the globals and functions in scope, which can help users learn about how to build their instrumentation.

 provider:package:event:mode

-The probe_specification is a way to express some "location" you want to instrument for your program.
+The probe_rule is a way to express some "location" you want to instrument for your program.
+It is a hierarchical with respect to provider, package, event and `mode.

 partdescription